I Am a Firefighter with Cancer. Am I Covered Under Workers’ Compensation?

 This statute means that if a firefighter develops a type of cancer caused by a carcinogen to which firefighters are regularly exposed then the disease is presumed to have arisen out of the employment.
 This statute shifts the burden of proof to the employer to prove the cancer is not causally related.
 Usually in workers’ compensation, the injured worker has the “burden of proof” to demonstrate under the standard, by a preponderance of the evidence, that the injury is causally linked to the work activities.

 Now, other issues can arise in this type of claim.
 Many times, firefighters don’t even know that they even have a workers’ compensation claim and years can pass.
 With this type of a workers’ compensation claim you must put your employer on notice that you have suffered an occupational disease within a certain time period.

 At Meuser Law Office, P.A. we, unfortunately, have handled many cases of firefighters with cancer.
 If this is affecting you or someone in your family, contact attorneys who have experience representing clients with this type of workers’ compensation claim.
-In addition, you may also be eligible for a PERA duty disability claim as well as a health care continuation claim.
+In addition, you may also be eligible for a PERA Duty Disability claim as well as a Health Care Continuation benefits claim.
 Our attorneys would make sure you receive the full benefit you are due.

 Contact Meuser Law Office, P.A. at 1-877-746-5680 for a free, no-obligation consultation to discuss your claim.